-In addition, the nominated artist or architect needs to satisfy the following requirements:
+In addition, artists or architects who want to apply need to satisfy the following requirements:

-- The nominee should be no older than 40 at the time of the winner’s announcement.
+- no older than 40 (visual artists) or 35 (architects) at the time of the winner’s announcement.

-- The nominee should not be attending an art school or post-graduate degree programme.
+- not attending a bachelor or master degree programme.

-- The nominee needs to have been working as a professional artist or architect for a minimum of one year.
+- working as a professional artist or architect for a minimum of one year.

-- If the nominee is not a Dutch national, he or she needs to be substantively active and integrated in the Netherlands’ professional visual arts sector or architectural sector.
+- substantively active and integrated in the Netherlands’ professional visual arts sector or architectural sector.

-- In the case of a creative partnership, at least half of the members needs to satisfy all of the above requirements.
+In the case of a creative partnership, all members need to satisfy all of the above requirements.

 Under no condition may a Prix de Rome be awarded to legal entities, members of the jury, members of the Mondriaan Fund’s Supervisory Board or previous recipients of a Prix de Rome.

-The shortlisted candidates’ work will be presented in both a group exhibition and a publication.
+The shortlisted candidates’ work will be presented in both a group exhibition at the Stedelijk Museum Amsterdam and a publication.
 After a second adjudication round based on the new works produced by the candidates, the recipient of that year’s Prix de Rome is announced.
-The winner is presented with a EUR 40,000 cash prize and a work period at the American Academy in Rome.
-Through the latter, the Mondriaan Fund gives a contemporary spin on the award’s origins.
+The winner is presented with a EUR 40,000 cash prize.